The Kashmir Conflict-

 Kashmir.’

-The Government of Pakistan reacted on the “Provisional Treat
+The Government of Pakistan reacted to the “Provisional Treat

 of Accession” with India, on 30 October 1947: ‘The Government of Pakistan